NASA-DEVELOP/dnppy/README.md

 ####Dependencies

-Before dnppy can be installed, ESRI's Arcmap 10.2 or 10.3 must already be installed.
+Before dnppy can be installed, ESRI's Arcmap 10.1+ must already be installed.
 ArcMap ships with a custom installation of python 2.7, and `dnppy` is built to modify that python installation.

 1. Python 2.7
 2. `arcpy`  (see ESRI's ArcMap software)